Thank you for reaching me.

 I know how strongly my hon.
 Friend feels about this issue and I have noted the verve with which the Mayor of the west midlands has campaigned for Channel 4 to move there.
 We believe that the company needs to do more outside London and I can certainly see the arguments for it to move its headquarters.

-I am sure that the Secretary of State will want to congratulate Bristol on being designated UNESCO city of film, which is yet another good reason for Channel 4 to choose to relocate there, but does he agree that, wherever it relocates, this is about commissioning and it will be necessary to ensure that there is a regular spread of commissioning services across the country?
+I am sure that the Secretary of State will want to congratulate Bristol on being designated UNESCO city of film, which is yet another good reason for Channel 4 to choose to relocate there, but does he agree that, wherever it relocates, this is about commissioning and it will be necessary to ensure that there is a regional spread of commissioning services across the country?

 Yes, of course.
 A lot of this is about where the broadcast production is commissioned.
 However, the location of the commissioners will undoubtedly help to determine some of that.